 Of course, God never promised us a rose garden.
 In fact, He says in John 15:

-18 If the world hate you, ye know that it hated me before it hated you
+“18 If the world hate you, ye know that it hated me before it hated you…

 20 Remember the word that I said unto you, The servant is not greater than his lord.
 If they have persecuted me, they will also persecute you; if they have kept my saying, they will keep yours also.

+However, you do realize that if you did live in a rose garden, even that would be a very “prickly” situation- because roses have thorns!
 Just as I have encouraged others to have faith, to trust the Lord and wait on Him to answer their prayers, I, too, must remind myself at times, that He loves me, He is the blessed Controller of all things, and He does has a plan.
 Not only does He have a plan, but His plan is always best.

 I hope you are not shocked or disappointed that someone in my position (a missionary) would, at times, falter and stumble a bit.
 But missionaries, pastors and their wives (even those well known in Christendom), if they are honest, have all gone through times of weakness - because we are all frail human beings!